racker/cbu-rse/README.md

+# Really Simple Events

-Beyold!
-The official reference implementation for Really Simple Events, a simple event queueing protocol inspired by RSS.
+Here be the official reference implementation for Really Simple Events, a simple event queueing protocol inspired by RSS.
 RSE is a light-weight, fast, scale-out alternative to other popular queueing systems, and was specifically designed for communicating across unreliable network partitions (read: the internet).
 Unlike simple timestamp-based protocols, RSE guarantees clients will never miss an event due to clock drift or ID collisions.

 # RSE Dependencies